 Talks. b.
 Croydon, Surrey, 2nd May, 1899.
 First broadcast as accompanist and programme designer from Savoy Hill.
-Address: Corringham Road, London, Phone: Speedwell Known as a journalist and music critic.
+Address: Corringham Road, London, Speedwell N.W.11.
+Phone: 7776.
+Known as a journalist and music critic.
 In 1921 joined Staff of Oxford University Press and in 1924 founded its Music Department and was its Manager and Musical Editor until 1941.
 During the war gave many hundreds of concerts and lectures to the troops.
 Author of "The Concertgoers' Handbook," "Music In My Time," etc. Has broadcast in "Music-lover's Diary," and in "Music Magazine."
-Is also known for his broadcast talks to India and China, and for his Interval Talks at Symphony Concerts.
-Is a specialist in printing and typography, and has travelled extensively.
+Is also known for his broadcast talks to India and China, and for his Interval Talks at Symphony Con-Is a specialist in printing and certs. typography, and has travelled extensively.